AugAbEx: Bridging Abstractive and Extractive Legal Summarization: Multi-dimensional Evaluation Framework

 \subsection{Statistical Test}

-Aggregating the scores of the relevant metric using mean or median is the most popular strategy for comparison of two NLP systems. \citet{21-bt-test} argue that this procedure may be unreliable for two reasons.
-First, the idiosyncrasies of these two aggregation function may obfuscate the true patterns, and second, these aggregation functions ignore the instance-level pairing.
-The authors demonstrate, theoretically and empirically, the robustness of the Bradley-Terry (BT) model, which analyses instance-level scores and aggregates to infer the relative superiority of one system over the other.
+Aggregating the scores of the relevant metric using mean or median is the most popular strategy for comparison of two NLP systems. \citet{21-bt-test} argue that this procedure may be unreliable for two reasons. \textit{First}, the idiosyncrasies of these two aggregation function may obfuscate the true patterns, and \textit{second}, these aggregation functions ignore the instance-level pairing.
+The authors demonstrate, both theoretically and empirically, the robustness of the Bradley-Terry (BT) model, which analyses instance-level scores and aggregates to infer the relative superiority of one system over the other.

 The BT model compares the evaluation scores of two systems at the instance level and infers the relative superiority of a system based on how frequently it wins.
-In this study, we compare systems $O$ and $T$, where $O$ represents the source of original abstractive gold (OAG) summaries, and system $T$ corresponds to the transformation pipeline for generating extractive gold (TEG) summaries.
-Let $\lambda_O$ ($\lambda_T$) denote the number of times system $O$ ($T$) scores higher than system $T$ ($O$), over all instances in a dataset.
-Based on this data, BT model finds the following probability.
+In this study, we compare systems $O$ and $T$, where $O$ represents the source of original abstractive gold (OAG) summaries, and system $T$ corresponds to the AugAbEx pipeline for generating extractive silver (TES) summaries.
+Let $\lambda_O$ ($\lambda_T$) denote the number of times system $O$ ($T$) scores higher than system $T$ ($O$), over all instances in the dataset.
+Based on this data, BT model estimates the probability ($\hat\lambda_O$) as follows.

-This probability ($\hat\lambda_O$) connotes the estimated latent strength of the system $O$, and expresses the chance that it performs better than system $T$ for the dataset.
-We use the BT model to estimate the strengths of the systems to draw an inference about the leading system, for attributes where pairwise comparison is performed.
+The probability, $\hat\lambda_O$, connotes the estimated latent strength of the system $O$, and expresses the chance that it performs better than system $T$ for the dataset.
+The estimated strengths of the two systems are probabilities (Eq.~\ref{eq:BT-model}), $\hat\lambda_O + \hat\lambda_T = 1$.
+Thus, a value $> 0.5$ is interpreted as higher strength.
+We use the BT model\footnote{We use the publicly available implementation provided by the authors at \url{https://github.com/epfl-dlab/pairformance}.} to estimate the strengths of the systems $O$ and $T$ draw an inference about the leading system.